 Frustrated by the atrocities and inhuman behavior, the jail inmates carried out a hunger strike to attract the attention of authorities in 1933.
 Three freedom fighters Mahavir Singh, Mohan Kishore Namdas, and Mohit Moitra died of forced feeding through pipes.

 The Exhibition Gallery is located on the ground floor of the National Memorial.
 The exhibition consists of belongings and memories of freedom fighters who were punished in jail.

 The photographs of freedom fighters are displayed in the premises of the Cellular Jail.
 The photo gallery will take you to the bygone era and you will come across photographs of many popular freedom fighters along with the common countrymen who contributed their bit in the freedom struggle.

 The Netaji Gallery showcases the belongings of one of the prolific freedom fighters named Netaji Subhash Chandra Bose.

-The amazing and heart touching light and sound show in the evening is must to see the glimpse of the british era when political personalities and freedom fighters were used to jailed and how they were treated.
+The amazing and heart touching light and sound show in the evening is a must-see.
+The show displays a glimpse of the British era, how political personalities and freedom fighters were jailed and how they were treated in the Cellular Jail.
 The show is presented in two languages Hindi and English.
-The Hindi show timing is 6PM-7:15PM on days such as Tuesday, Thursday, Saturday and Sunday.
-The English show starts from 7:15 and runs for one hour.
+The Hindi show timing is 6 PM-7:15 PM on days such as Tuesday, Thursday, Saturday and Sunday.
+The English show starts at 7:15 and runs for one hour.